David Ryall: Early life

 Born in Shoreham-by-Sea, Sussex, Ryall was educated at Shoreham and Wallington grammar schools.
-He received a scholarship to the Royal Academy of Dramatic Art in 1962; during which time he won the Caryl Brahms Award for a Musical.
+He received a scholarship to the Royal Academy of Dramatic Art in 1962; during this time, he won the Caryl Brahms Award for a Musical.

 Career

 On leaving RADA, Ryall went into repertory theatre in Salisbury, Bristol, Leicester and Birmingham (including King Lear and The Master Builder) and then into Laurence Olivier's company with the National Theatre at the Old Vic from 1965 to 1973.
 During this time he was involved with many new and influential plays, including Tom Stoppard's Rosencrantz and Guildenstern are Dead and Jumpers, Peter Shaffer's The Royal Hunt of the Sun and Adrian Mitchell's Tyger.
-Other work at the National Theatre included Guys and Dolls, The Beggar's Opera, Coriolanus (for which he won the Clarence Derwent Award in 1985) and Animal Farm, The School for Wives, Wild Oats, Democracy and The UN Inspector.
-In 1979 Ryall played a small role as a mechanic in the episode, Earnshaw Strikes Back, in the long running BBC series Last of the Summer Wine.
-In 1983 he worked on 'A Matter of the Officers' and Jean Seberg with Julian Barry, who remained a lifelong friend.
-In 1984 Ryall performed a one-man show of stories and poems by Edward Bond at the NT, entitled A Leap in the Light.
+Other work at the National Theatre include Guys and Dolls, The Beggar's Opera, Coriolanus (for which he won the Clarence Derwent Award in 1985) and Animal Farm, The School for Wives, Wild Oats, Democracy and The UN Inspector.
+In 1979, Ryall played a small role as a mechanic in the episode Earnshaw Strikes Back in the long running BBC series Last of the Summer Wine.
+In 1983, he worked on A Matter of the Officers and Jean Seberg with Julian Barry, who remained a lifelong friend.
+In 1984, Ryall performed a one-man show of stories and poems by Edward Bond at the NT, titled A Leap in the Light.

-Ryall portrayed discredited scientist Frank Skuse in the March 1990 docudrama, Who Bombed Birmingham?.
+Ryall portrayed discredited scientist Frank Skuse in the March 1990 docudrama Who Bombed Birmingham?.

-In 1994 Ryall played Feste in Sir Peter Hall's production of Twelfth Night – a performance which was praised highly by Sir Alec Guinness in his autobiography.
+In 1994, Ryall played Feste in Sir Peter Hall's production of Twelfth Night – a performance that was praised highly by Sir Alec Guinness in his autobiography.
 In 1996–97, working with the Royal Shakespeare Company, he played God in The Mysteries, and Polonius in Hamlet, for which he was nominated for the Helen Hayes Award during its tour of the United States.

 Ryall worked with Sir Peter Hall again in the 1999 production of Lenny in the West End, and after that in the 2000 epic Tantalus, in Colorado and the UK.
-Ryall continued to be a regular face in the theatre: with appearances in Patrick Marber's Don Juan in Soho at the Donmar Warehouse in 2007.
+Ryall continued to be a regular face in the theatre, with appearances in Patrick Marber's Don Juan in Soho at the Donmar Warehouse in 2007.